Learn more about the Web Summit, from 1-4 November 2021, Lisbon, an excellent opportunity to know the latest internet and technological trends.

 - Other professionals and stakeholders (companies and individuals) seeking to enrich their know-how and seek trends to enhance their business and ideas.

-What happened in 2020 at the Web Summit?
+What happens in 2021 at the Web Summit?

 Note: Due to possible future changes in the program, consider the official website below.